 @Mashable is fantastic if you want to live on the cutting-edge of all new social media technologies and learn how to efficiently use the existing pillars.

 Driving through Achoma, Peru, we get pulled over by a band of drunken dancing elderly Peruvians celebrating a local saint day.
 A woman in full Arequipeña regalia said en Español, “Come dance.”
 Before we knew it, we were doing shots of a mysterious corn liquor and dancing in hand-held circles to the sound of a rectangular-shaped harp guitar.
 After about an hour of our taxi driver pleading us to get back in the car, we had to turn down a grandma’s offer to keep partying and stay the night.
 We caught our bus home, laughing the entire way.

-Why is branding important?Whether you are an individual looking for a job, a company looking for more customers, or a non-profit organization looking for donations or volunteers, branding is more important than most people realize.
+Whether you are an individual looking for a job, a company looking for more customers, or a non-profit organization looking for donations or volunteers, branding is more important than most people realize.
 Start by reading up on the basics at Mashable and Adweek, and reach out to some experts on Twitter for some tips.

 Mike: I would like to employ my digital marketing and web community-building background to connect willing and able digital marketers across the globe with environmental NGOs in need of assistance.

 Anne: I always loved my job as a home design editor, but I have a feeling my writing and editing will take a more global twist when I return.